Sunglasses Lens Coatings and Treatments: Expert Guide

 A: Signs that your anti-reflective coating is wearing off include seeing more reflections in your lenses, noticing a hazy or cloudy appearance, or observing a subtle rainbow effect on the lens surface.
 If you notice these signs, it might be time to consider replacing your sunglasses.

-A: Most eyeglass cleaners are safe to use on coated lenses.
+A: Most eyeglasses cleaners are safe to use on coated lenses.
 However, it’s always best to check the product label or consult with your eyewear provider.
 For hydrophobic or oleophobic coatings, using a cleaner specifically designed for these coatings can help maintain their effectiveness longer.

 Q: Do lens coatings affect the color or tint of my sunglasses?

 A: Most lens coatings, such as UV protection, anti-reflective, and scratch-resistant coatings, don’t affect the color or tint of your lenses.
 However, mirror coatings and certain specialized tints (like blue-light blocking coatings) can alter the color appearance slightly.
-Polarized coatings might make colors appear more vivid but don’t change the base tint of the lens.
+Polarized coatings might make colors appear more vivid, but don’t change the base tint of the lens.